-In software as medium what once used to be physical materials have become data structures, which are acted upon with and subsequently performed by algorithms.
-Thereby algorithms offer new ways how data can be visualised, look at and experienced.
+What used to be physical materials have become data structures, which are acted upon with and subsequently performed by algorithms.
+Algorithms offer new ways how data can be visualised, look at and experienced.
 Poetic data is an ongoing series of software experiments.

 Places as sound patterns

-Sound amplitude data of a specific geographical place over a set period of time is mapped around a circle.
-Over time a specific sound pattern of this place starts to emerge.
+Sound amplitude data of a geographic location measured over a set period of time is mapped around a circle.
+Over time a specific sound pattern of emerges.

 The underlying algorithm exists in two different versions: One that draws the sound pattern consecutively and one that draws the pattern accumulatively over time.